Flowgear Nodes are the building blocks of an integration. The Flowgear Nodes Test Harness makes it easy for developers to build and debug Nodes.

 Creating a Project

-- Create a Class Library project in Visual Studio targeting .NET Framework 4.5.1.
+- Create a Class Library project in Visual Studio targeting .NET Framework 4.6.1. or later.
 This will be the assembly that contains your Node (or Nodes).

 - Reference the Class library project in your Console Application project